-It's not all roses though.
 Bernard is acutely aware that vulnerable generational transitions can make or break a family business.
 Divisiveness between relatives can often prove fatal.
 In his acquisition efforts, he has targeted these divisions in takeover battles with other family-run businesses.
-In fact, Bernard has weaponized fault lines in the succession planning at the companies and used their own family friction to his own advantage.
+In fact, Bernard has weaponized fault lines in their succession planning and used their family friction to his own advantage.
 One case, however, was very close to his heart.